iotaledger/tips/text/0034-colored-coins/0034-colored-coins.md

 # Detailed design

-To represent colored coins in the IOTA Protocol, a new output type has to be introduced,  `SigLockedColoredOutput`.
+To represent colored coins in the IOTA Protocol, all output types must be able to deal with them.
+Colored coins therefore are not represented as a distinct output type, rather, they are part of all output types.

-   <summary>SigLockedColoredOutput</summary>
+The current `SigLockedSingleOutput` shall be transformed into `SigLockedOutput`:

+   <summary>SigLockedOutput</summary>
     <blockquote>
-    Describes a colored operation to a single address which is unlocked via a signature.
+    Describes a transfer to a single address which is unlocked via a signature.
     </blockquote>
     <table>
         <tr>